selldone/storefront-sdk/auth/email/README.md

-# Selldone Storefront SDK - Email Authentication
+# Selldone Storefront SDK - Authentication > Email

 This module provides functionality to authenticate users in a shop using email through the Selldone Storefront SDK.
 It includes functions to request an OTP (One-Time Password) and verify the OTP.

 ## STEP 1.
 Request OTP